 Foodies will love the variety of cuisines on offer in Isarvorstadt.
 The streets are lined with wonderful restaurants serving up everything from South African to Vietnamese or Greek.
 Whatever you have a craving for, you are sure to find somewhere to sate it in Isarvorstadt.

 Aside from bars and restaurants, there are also a few cultural attractions to be enjoyed in Isarvorstadt.
-Stretching along the Isar River, this is one of the closest neighborhoods to Museum Island.
+Stretching along the Isar River, this is home to Museum Island.

 Museum Island is where you will find the Deutsches Museum.
 Focusing on space and technology, it offers a popular alternative to the arts and history favored by most of Munich’s other museums.